yasen-yankov/ios-docs/DataSource/populating-with-data.md

 dataSource.LoadDataFromJSONResource ("PhotosWithNames", "json", "photos");
 ```

-It can load also data comming from a web service.
+It can load also data coming from a web service.
 The following code downloads a JSON formatted data from a web service, groups its items and presents the result in TKChart:

 ```Objective-C
 TKChart *chart = [[TKChart alloc] initWithFrame:self.view.bounds];